lrea17/Ski-Resort-Booking-Application-21/README.md

 Phase 4: Task 2:

-- I realized that I have a pre-existing type hierarchy.
-ApplicationButtons is an abstract class and all my "buttons" in my GUI extend this class to implement/override the methods addListener() and createButtons().
+- I have a pre-existing type hierarchy; ApplicationButtons is an abstract class and all my "buttons" in my GUI extend this class to implement/override the methods addListener() and createButtons().
 For example, Save, NewGuest, Load and LookupGuest all extend ApplicationButtons and override the methods mentioned above.
 Each button is unique and performs a different action so each subclass overrides those methods differently.